DateJuly 6, 2017

 - Don’t use fonts smaller than 14 pt

-- Avoid background images as Outlook does not recognize them.
+- Avoid background images—Outlook does not recognize them.
 Instead use color and images in other ways.

-- Optimize image size to be as small as possible without losing integrity of image
+- Optimize image size to be as small as possible without losing resolution

-- Declare image width and height so email maintains structure when images are turned off by email clients (aka email applications or email systems)
+- Set image width and height so the email maintains structure when image preferences are turned off

-- Use descriptive alt text under images in case image doesn’t display
+- Use descriptive alt-text under images in case images do not display

-- Avoid using .png images as Lotus Notes does not support .png image formats
+- Avoid using .png image—Lotus Notes does not support them

-- Avoid using image maps as Hotmail will not recognize image maps
+- Avoid using image maps—Hotmail does not recognize them